codebuff/spelling-correction/README.md

 ```python
 python -m spell-correction.task1
 ```
-Comment : in this task only detection accuracy have been calculated , for calculating correction accuracy one approach could be try out all the permutation and see if it crosses threshold and compare against actual correct word, another approach would be to use frequencies from confusion matrices, however could not decide on which one thus it has been avoided
+Comment : in this task only detection accuracy have been calculated , for calculating correction accuracy one approach could be to try out all the permutation and see if it crosses threshold and compare against actual correct word, another approach would be to use frequencies from confusion matrices, however could not decide on which one thus it has been avoided.
 ```
 32198 unique words found in /home/deepankar/workspace/nlp/spell-correction/preprocessing/big.txt
 generating trigrams